Skip to main content

 Batch Deployment Process Overview

 After the batch deployment is successfully scheduled, the BATCH_DEPLOY schedule is built into daily for the specified batch deploy date on the batch schedule server.
-OpCon Deploy then injects either a DEPLOY_SCHEDULE or DEPLOY_PACKAGE task into the BATCH_ DEPLOY schedule using the OpCon RestAPI.
+OpCon Deploy then injects either a DEPLOY_SCHEDULE or DEPLOY_PACKAGE job into the BATCH_ DEPLOY schedule using the OpCon RestAPI.

 Deployment Record Showing Scheduled Deployment